EnterpriseDB/tpa/RELNOTES.md

   * Ubuntu 16.04 (xenial)
   * Ubuntu 18.04 (bionic)

-- Existing servers continue to work unmodified with Python 2.7
+- Existing clusters continue to work unmodified with Python 2.7

+- Newly-configured clusters use Python 3 by default wherever available;
+  set ``preferred_python_version: python2`` to undo this

 - Running ``tpaexec setup`` will now create $TPA_DIR/tpa-venv (it is safe to remove the old tpa-virtualenv directory)